tidbcloud/serverless-js/README.md

 And most of the DDL are supported.

-### Data Type
+### Data Type Mapping

-The type mapping between TiDB and Javascript:
+The type mapping between TiDB and Javascript is as follows:

 | TiDB Type         | Javascript Type |
 |-------------------|-----------------|